arunpraba/reactjs.org/src/content/learn/passing-data-deeply-with-context.md

 <Recap>

-* Context lets a component provide some information to the entire tree below it.
+* Context enables a component provide some information to the entire tree below it.
 * To pass context:
   1. Create and export it with `export const MyContext = createContext(defaultValue)`.
   2. Pass it to the `useContext(MyContext)` Hook to read it in any child component, no matter how deep.
   3. Wrap children into `<MyContext.Provider value={...}>` to provide it from a parent.
 * Context passes through any components in the middle.
-* Context lets you write components that "adapt to their surroundings".
+* Context enables you write components that "adapt to their surroundings".
 * Before you use context, try passing props or passing JSX as `children`.

 </Recap>